 The County's primary objective is to deliver services to constituents, which is primarily done through County workforce.
 However, the organization experienced significant turnover after the pandemic began.
-To address the workforce shortage, the County made compensation its highest priority in recent budget years, with more than half of the 2025 Recommended Budget going toward personnel.
+To address the workforce shortage, the County made compensation its highest priority in recent budget years, with more than half of the 2025 budget going toward personnel.

 The blue line in the graph below shows the County's actual and current projections for each year in the forecast.
-The 2025 Recommended Budget projects a deficit of \$2.3 million in County property-taxsupported funds.
+The 2025 budget projects a deficit of \$0.6 million in County property-tax-supported funds.
 The projected surplus in 2024 is largely due to increased investment income as a result of more strategic investment decisions.
 Despite the estimated surplus, the forecast projects a structural imbalance of \$1.4 million remaining to be addressed in the 2026 budget.
-This Recommended Budget resolves \$3.5 million of the \$4.9 million structural imbalance projected at the start of the 2025 budget process.
+This budget resolves \$3.5 million of the \$4.9 million structural imbalance projected at the start of the 2025 budget process.